PodcastsGovernmentStubborn Things

 About Stubborn Things

-John Adams famously said: “Facts are stubborn things.
-Whatever our wishes, our inclinations, or the dictates of our passions, they cannot alter the state of facts and evidence."
-In this era of knee jerk partisanship and ideological posturing, Adams's warning is as important as ever.
+John Adams famously said: “Facts are stubborn things; and whatever may be our wishes, our inclinations, or the dictates of our passions, they cannot alter the state of facts and evidence."
+In this era of knee-jerk partisanship and ideological posturing, Adams's warning is as important as ever.
 Tune in every other week as AEI's Jay Cost and Sean Trende draw on their wide-ranging base of knowledge and stubborn commitment to the evidence to understand what is happening in the world of American politics.

 Podcast website

-Listen to Stubborn Things, The Find Out Podcast and many other podcasts from around the world with the radio.net app
+Listen to Stubborn Things, American Potential and many other podcasts from around the world with the radio.net app

 Get the free radio.net app